Sc4ramouche/bit-cupboard/Swift/official_documentation/basics.md

 ### `UInt`

 Use `UInt` only when you specifically need an unsigned integer type with the same size as the platform's native word size.
-If this isn't the case, `Int` is preferred, even when the values to be stored are known to be nonnegative.e
+If this isn't the case, `Int` is preferred, even when the values to be stored are known to be nonnegative.

 ## Type Aliases